Kartoos

 Kartoos (lit.
 'Cartridge') is a 1999 Indian Hindi action thriller film directed by Mahesh Bhatt and starring Sanjay Dutt, Jackie Shroff and Manisha Koirala.
 It was the last release of Mahesh Bhatt as a director until the release of Sadak 2 (2020).
 The film borrows its plot idea from the 1993 film Point of No Return, which in turn is a remake of the French film La Femme Nikita, where Bridget Fonda essays a role which is very similar to that character of Sanjay Dutt.
-The film was partly remade in Tamil as Paramasivan (2006).
+The film was remade in Tamil as Paramasivan (2006).

 Plot

 A cop ACP Jay Suryavanshi (Jackie Shroff) trains a criminal Raja (Sanjay Dutt) to eliminate underworld don Jagat Jogia (Gulshan Grover).

-Jay performs a surgery and implants a transmitter in Raja's leg when the latter meets with an accident.
+Jay performs a surgery and implants a transmitter in Raja's leg, when the latter is shot in the leg by Jay, when he tries to escape.
 So wherever Raja travels, Jay can track his movements (even when he is in the UK).
 Raja falls in love with Mini (Manisha Koirala), even though he was not 'allowed' to fall in love by Jay.
 Raja kills Jagat Jogia and his gang and is finally set free by Jay and lives with Mini happily ever after.